Overrayted/overrayted/README.md

 ## Hi there 👋

+# 🌀About Me

-My name is Ray, and I am a student studying computer science at The University of Western Ontario.
+My name is Ray, and I am a curently studying computer science at The University of Western Ontario.

 - 🔭 I’m currently working on a game to help elementary students improve thier typing skills.
 - 🌱 I’m currently learning opengl and computer graphics in C.